azamb/docs-engineering-matrix/product.md

 #### Engineer 1

-- Contributes to planned sprint work.
+- Consistently completes assigned sprint work.
 - Has daily conversations with the team about the progress of their work within the ascribed framework.

 #### Senior